abhijit-c/LatinTranslations/Pliny/letters/vesuvius_tacitus.md

 - *videt* from *video, videre, vidi, visus* is 3rd singular present active indicative, meaning to see.
-- *corripit* from *corripio, corripere, corripui, correptus* is 3rd singular present active indicative, meaning to seize.
+- *corripit* from *corripio, corripere, corripui, correptus* is 3rd singular present active indicative, meaning to censure.
 - *intentus* is

-    Look, a friend of uncle, who recently had came from Spain to him, as he sees me and my mother sitting, and also certainly me reading, he censures the patience of that one, my carelessness: by nothing sluggish I am eager about the book.
+    Look, a friend of uncle, who recently had came from Spain to him, as he sees me and my mother sitting, in truth me even reading, he censures the patience of that one, my carelessness: by nothing sluggish I am eager about the book.